 What it is: A latex sheath that covers a man's penis.
 A condom also does not require a prescription.

 How it works: Condoms limit the swapping of bodily fluids, which means they can be used to prevent pregnancy and STDs.

 Who it's for: "Good for anyone, as long as you are committed to using it properly," says Twogood.
-Especially great those who wish to be protected from sexually transmitted infection.
+Especially great for those who wish to be protected from sexually transmitted infections.
 "There are non-latex condoms for those who have a sensitivity or allergy to latex," adds Twogood.
 "But they don't work as well."

 What it is: A cream, foam, or gel that you insert inside the vagina.
 It does not require a prescription.

 How it works: Spermicide to kill sperm, preventing it from reaching an egg.
 It is often used in tandem with a cervical cap or diaphragm.

 Who it's for: Someone who's not into condoms, whether that's because of loss of sensation or the physical process of applying them.
 "But spermicide can be messy to use and instructions need to be followed closely—it often it needs to be inserted for several minutes before sex can start," warns Twogood.
 "It can also be irritating to the vagina if used too often."

 What it is: A foam sponge that contains spermicide and is inserted into the vagina before sex.
 It can be bought at the drugstore without a prescription.

 How it works: Two ways: It physically blocks sperm from reaching an egg, while killing the sperm at the same time.
 Your partner might feel it during sex, but they won't hate it.